4teamwork/ftw.mobile/README.rst

 Introduction
 ============

-With ``ftw.mobile`` you can implement simple mobile buttons, which shows a list of options on click.
+With ``ftw.mobile`` you can implement mobile buttons, which shows a list of options on click.
+The package needs ftw.theming, which provides the basic styles.